All-In-One Dental Innovations Offers

 • Lax oral hygiene

-Like a poor diet, the using tobacco products is a sure-fire way to bring back tooth discoloration.
+Like a poor diet, using tobacco products is a sure-fire way to bring back tooth discoloration.
 And if you don’t take care of your teeth, then cavities, gum recession, and other issues may arise, thus negating any changes you may have made with the tooth bonding.

 Find out more about our cosmetic dentistry services.

-Dental bonding sounds similar to other restorative options, is there a difference?
+Dental bonding sounds similar to other restorative options; is there a difference?

 Because dental bonding has some overlap between cosmetic and functional goals, it is similar to other procedures in that way–but there are differences you should be aware of.
-For instance, while inlays/onlays can be used to fill portions of missing teeth like bonding, they are stronger and used in more severe cavities and fractures.Bonding is often compared to porcelain
+For instance, while inlays/onlays can be used to fill portions of missing teeth, as with bonding, they are stronger and are used for more severe cavities and fractures.
+Bonding is often compared to porcelain

 Are you considering tooth bonding?
 Contact All In One Dental today!